The following list of questions has been organized in a start to completion order…

 Rework relates to most of the changes made to a plan after it’s been through the preliminary stage.
 The cost of rework is $85.00 per hour.

 Do you use a computer or drafting table to draw your plans?

 I have been using a computer for over 30 years now to design and draw house plans.
 When designing on a computer there is no limit as to what can be achieved.
 The drawing objects can be moved or stretched in any configuration to obtain the perfect house plan design.

-I have done extensive programming in AutoCAD’s programming languages and have made it a great designing and drawing platform.
-While I do still own my drafting table from 38 years ago I can’t fathom the thought of going back to it.
-The one thing I’m glad I no longer have to do is tell the customer that the change they want will require a new sheet of paper, (we have to start over.)
+While I do still own my drafting table from 40 years ago I can’t fathom the thought of going back to it.
+The one thing I’m glad I no longer have to do is to tell the customer that the change they want will require a new sheet of paper, (we have to start over.)